fsprojects/Rezoom.SQL/README.md

 It also composes poorly, since for the method's caller to make ideal use of it, they must also expose a batch API (and go through the same contortions).

+# How does DataRes solve the problem?

+The code we would like to write works with one entity at a time.
+It can't batch its expensive operations because it doesn't know that there are other entities being worked on in the same `for` loop at a higher layer of your application.

 [cheetos]: https://raw.githubusercontent.com/rspeele/Data.Resumption/master/Documentation/resources/cheetos.gif